aruntechprime/aruntechprime.github.io/README.md

-## Welcome to GitHub Pages
+## ArunTechPrime

 You can use the [editor on GitHub](https://github.com/aruntechprime/aruntechprime.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Framework

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Framework is a collection of reusable programs that can simplify developer's work in the given scope

 ```markdown
 Syntax highlighted code block